 Symbolism is a powerful way to add nuanced meaning to your content.
-In the world of graphic design, symbols help represent your brand, connect with your audience and, ultimately, tell your story.
+In graphic design, symbols help represent your brand, connect with your audience and, ultimately, tell your story.

-We have thousands of symbols available for you to use when crafting compelling designs in PicMonkey’s editor.
-So, to help get you started, we’ve compiled a list of popular symbols and their unique meanings below.
+PicMonkey has thousands of symbols available for you to use when crafting compelling designs.
+To help get you started, we’ve compiled a list of popular symbols and meanings below.
 Happy exploring!

 Common symbols and meanings